polyphony-chat/docs/docs/APIs/Core/Routes: Registration needed/index.md

 ---

 All API endpoints needed for Client-Home Server communication.
-A "Client" in this context is a user or bot client.
 This Page only includes routes which a client can request from its home server.
 For routes which can also be accessed from a foreign server, or with no authentication at all, see the [Client-Foreign Server API documentation](../Client-Foreign%20Server%20API/index.md)